diego-chacon16/summary-keyword-extractor/README.md

 ### What is KeyBERT?

 + KeyBERT is a minimal and easy-to-use keyword extraction technique that leverages BERT embeddings to create keywords and keyphrases that are most similar to a document.

+### How it works

+1. Document embeddings are extracted with BERT to get document-level representation
+2. Word embeddings are then extracted for N-gram words/phrases
+3. Cosine similarity is then used to find the words that are most similar to the document

+(All credits go to https://github.com/MaartenGr/KeyBERT)